Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

-The paper is divided into four main sections (Sections~\ref{sec:eval-apply} to \ref{sec:hybrid-evalreadback}) which can be read at separate times before the conclusions, and the related and future work.
+The paper is divided into four main sections (Sections~\ref{sec:eval-apply} to \ref{sec:hybrid-evalreadback}) which can be read at separate times before the conclusions, and the related and future work sections.
 The survey (Section~\ref{sec:strategies}) can be read cursorily and its details fetched on demand when reading about the structuring (Section~\ref{sec:regimentation}).
 The equivalence proof by LWF (Section~\ref{sec:hybrid-evalreadback}) can be followed with no previous knowledge of LWF, but we provide an overview of LWF in Appendix~\ref{app:LWF}.
 The code has been type-checked and tested, and can be obtained on request.

-We have addressed the content to non-expert readers familiar with the pure lambda calculus and functional programming.
-Some readers may be unfamiliar with some strategies and evaluator styles and thus we provide the necessary background in the text (or in the appendix when appropriate) for information or reminder.
+We have addressed the paper to non-expert readers which may be unfamiliar with some background material and thus we are explanatory in the text (or in the appendices when appropriate) for information or reminder.
+Expert readers can jump directly to the sections of their interest, with particular attention to Sections~\ref{sec:regimentation} to \ref{sec:conclusions}.